 - a.
 Poisoning.
 No persons shall expose any known poisonous substance, whether mixed with food or not, so that it shall be reasonably likely to be eaten by any animals; provided, that it shall not be unlawful for a person to expose on his own property common rat or mouse poison, unmixed or mixed only with vegetable substances.
-Persons who violate this Section shall be subject to a fine of up to a minimum of One Hundred Fifty Dollars (\$150.00) for each offense. - b.
+Persons who violate this Section shall be subject to a fine of a minimum of One Hundred Fifty Dollars (\$150.00) for each offense. - b.
 Motor Vehicle Accidents Involving Animals.
 Any person, who, as the operator of a motor vehicle, strikes an animal, shall report the accident to the appropriate law enforcement agency. - c.
 It shall be unlawful for any dog or cat to ride in the bed of a pickup truck on public streets, or highways and/or rights-of way unless the animal is securely caged or under restraint in a proper harness.
 Animals must be protected from adverse environmental conditions.
-Persons who violate this Section shall be subject to a fine of up to a minimum of Fifty Dollars (\$50.00) for each offense. - d.
+Persons who violate this Section shall be subject to a fine of a minimum of Fifty Dollars (\$50.00) for each offense. - d.
 Use of Devices To Induce Performance.
 No performing animal exhibition or circus shall be permitted in which animals are induced or encouraged to perform through the use of chemical, mechanical, electrical, or manual devices in a manner that is likely to cause physical injury or suffering.
-Persons who violate this Section shall be subject to a fine of up to a minimum of Five Hundred Dollars (\$500.00) for each offense. - e.
-It shall be unlawful for a person willfully to injure, molest, attack or disturb in any way a bird, or the nests, eggs, young or brood of birds, in the City; provided, however, this Section shall not apply to nonmigratory pigeons, starlings or any birds declared or defined by any State law or City ordinance as a public nuisance.
-Persons who violate this Section shall be subject to a fine of up-to a minimum of Twenty Five Dollars (\$25.00) for each offense. - f.
-General Animal Care.
-Every owner of an animal within the City shall see that the animal: - (1) Is kept in a clean, sanitary, and healthy manner and is not confined so as to be forced to stand, sit, or lie in excrement; and - (2) Has proper and adequate food, water, shelter, and protection from the weather; and - (3) If diseased or injured, receives care as necessary to prevent suffering.
-If the animal is diseased, it must be segregated from other animals so as to prevent the transmittal of the disease to other animals.
-Owners may be given twelve (12) hours notice to provide veterinary care for a sick or injured animal before being cited by the ordinance enforcement authorities.
+Persons who violate this Section shall be subject to a fine of a minimum of Five Hundred Dollars (\$500.00) for each offense. - e.
+It shall be unlawful for a person willfully to injure, molest, attack or disturb in any way a bird, or the nests, eggs, young or brood of birds, in the City; provided, however, this Section shall not apply to non-migratory pigeons, starlings or any birds declared or defined by 115 any state law or City ordinance as a public nuisance.
+Persons who violate this Section shall be subject to a minimum fine of Twenty-Five Dollars (\$25.00) for each offense.